Assessment in Education – Its Types & Purpose

 5. Norm-referenced Assessments

 Norm-referenced assessments are basically tests that compare you to other people your age or in your group.
-They look at national standards and sometimes adjust for things like age or ethnicity.
+These look at national standards and may sometimes be adjusted based on age or demographic factors.

 Unlike tests where you’re only trying to beat your own score, norm-referenced assessments use a bunch of data from different people to figure out how well you’re doing.

-Examples of these tests are IQ tests, physical assessments, and big college entry tests like the SAT and GRE.
+Examples of this type of assessment in education include IQ tests, physical assessments, and big college entry tests like the SAT and GRE.

 Assessment Centre by Extramarks